 In Australia, bucket hats are known as "giggle hats."

 32. There was originally an entire song in The Lion King about eating bugs.

 The 1994 animated film wound up grossing over $950 million worldwide, so it certainly didn't miss this tune too much.

 33. And by the way, young Simba was voiced by Jonathan Taylor Thomas.

-37. Michael Jordan got rich off of Nike Air Jordans, but he wanted to wear Adidas.
+Jordan may have gotten rich off of Nike Air Jordans, but he wanted to wear Adidas.
 In fact, he brought them his Nike contract and said if they could come close to matching it, he'd sign with them.
 But they didn't.
-But it worked out all right, 'cause they got the support of this guy!

-38. Also, it's a myth that Michael Jordan was cut from his high school basketball team.
-He was put on the JV team, which was still probably a mistake in retrospect, but yeah.
+This myth blew up during his '90s title streak, but it's not true.
+It is true, however, that he was put on the JV team, which was still probably a mistake in retrospect, but yeah.

-40. Chuckie from Rugrats was based on the lead singer of Devo.
+40. Chuckie from Rugrats was based on the lead singer of Devo, Mark Mothersbaugh.